mingus-sessions/nsmls/README.md

 The nsm_star_clients list is short for a reason.
 Missing NSM keys in desktop files should be fixed by upstream developers, in meantime users should edit their custom config.def.py file.

-To keep things simple, nsmls focuses on applications specifically designed for NSM (Non-Session-Manager) and the Non-Session-Manager GUI.
-Tools that are designed specifically for other GUIs are blocked by default.
+To keep things simple, tools that are designed specifically for other GUIs are blocked by default.
 Users can enable them in their own config if they prefer.

 See further: